Kody104/ArenaPluginV3/Arena Notes.md

 # Arena Notes and Ideas
-*This is an internal markdown file used for communication between us.*
+*This is an internal markdown file used for communication between us.
+Last Updated 1 Aug.*

-# Current Issues (as of 26 July)
+## Current Issues
-1. In YMLReader, getLocation() throws an IndexArrayOutBoundsException for the list.
-2. ~Phantoms can currently spawn as they please.~
-3. ChatSystem is too convoluted.
-A simplification is needed.
-4. ~Not all SpecialItems are cleared through arena -csi.
+1. ~Not all SpecialItems are cleared through arena -csi.
 A stronger approach may be required.~

-# Current Detailed Features in the Arena

 ## Commands
 *key: command <required-args> (optional-args)*

-* all <message> : messages all players on the server

 * arena -cc  : clears all creatures from the arena.
 * arena -csi : clears all special items from the arena.